argmaxml/recsplain/docs/source/how-it-works.rst

 When you query your data, the system uses the encoders you configured to control how items within each partition are compared for similarity.

 .. note::
-   The system can search by item to find items that are similar and can search a database by user to find items the user is likely to prefer.
+   The system can search the indexed items by item to find items that are similar and can search by user to find items the user is likely to prefer.

 The system uses the metric value that you configure as a cutoff for what it considers as within the bounds of acceptable similarity.

-Configuring system
+Configure
 -------------------

 Configure the recsplain system with your filters, encoders, and metric.